 The requirement for additional insured coverage should be clearly stated in your contract.
 This is important for two reasons.
 First, the contract will provide written verification of the other company's obligation to you.
 Secondly, some additional insured wording provides coverage only if the additional insured status is required by a written contract.
 When this wording is included in the endorsement, your firm may not be provided additional insured coverage unless the contract specifically requires it.

-Some business relationships may require your firm to ensure another company as an additional insured.
-Be sure to read the contract carefully, so you understand your obligations.
-The contract shouldn't afford broader coverage to the additional insured than is provided by your policy.
-You should also check the limits on your policy to ensure they are adequate.
-If a claim is filed against you and an additional insured, any damages assessed against the additional insured may reduce the limits available to your firm.
+Some business relationships may require your firm to insure another company as an additional insured.
+Read the contract carefully so you understand your obligations and check the limits on your policy to ensure they are adequate.

-If your company hires an independent contractor, be sure to verify that the contractor has purchased liability insurance.
-Insist that the contractor provide evidence of coverage in the form of a certificate of liability insurance.
-Call the agent or broker (or the insurers) listed on the certificate to verify that the policies exist.
+If your company hires an independent contractor, verify that the contractor has purchased liability insurance.
+Ask for a certificate of liability insurance and call the agent, broker, or insurance company listed on the certificate to verify that the policy is in force.

 Your Liability Insurance

-If your firm is covered under another company's liability policy as an additional insured, can you forgo liability insurance?
-The answer is no. An endorsement is not equivalent to a general liability policy.
+If your firm is covered under another company's liability policy as an additional insured, you still need liability insurance.
+An endorsement is not equivalent to a general liability policy.
 It generally covers the additional insured only with regard to the premises, project, product, equipment, etc. described in the endorsement.
-It does not cover the additional insured for any other activities.
+It doesn't cover the additional insured for any other activities.

-As an additional insured, moreover, you are typically covered for claims arising from the named insured's negligence or from negligence committed jointly by you and the named insured.
-An additional insured endorsement may provide no coverage for claims that are attributable to your negligence alone.
-To protect your company against such claims, you need to purchase a liability policy.
+As an additional insured, you're typically covered for claims from the named insured's negligence or from negligence committed jointly by you and the named insured.
+An additional insured endorsement may not provide coverage for claims due to your negligence alone.
+To protect your company against these claims, you should purchase a liability policy.